gmarpons/Crisp/README.md

 - `-emit-llvm`: compile to LLVM IR.
 - `hicpp_3_3_13.cpp`: input file with C++ code to compile/analyze.

+Three warning messages are expected on *stderr* telling that file hicpp_3_3_13.cpp contains three violations of rule HICPP 3.3.13.

 Some rules need a second step (those that rely on alias analysis information):